 IFRS 15 provides more detailed guidance on contracts involving the delivery of two or more goods and services as to when to account separately for the individual performance obligations in a multiple element arrangement, how to allocate the transaction price and when to combine contracts.
 IFRS 15 also provides guidance on how to treat arrangements with variable pricing, such as performance based pricing and how revenue can be constraint.
 In addition, IFRS 15 provides guidance on time value of money as to when to adjust a contract price for a financing component.
-IFRS 15 is effective for entities with accounting periods beginning on or after January 1, 2018 with early adoption permitted.
-The Company has not early adopted this standard and determines there will be minimal impact to the Company's financial statements for 2018.
+The Company has not early adopted this standard and determines there will be minimal impact to the Company's financial statements for 2019.